pliang279/MultiBench/README.md

 - training_structures/ : training algorithms excluding objective functions (e.g., balancing generalization, architecture search outer RL loop)
 2. see examples/ and write an example training python file following the existing examples
 3. check that calling the added functions and running a simple training script works
+4. Make sure your new modules are well documented by comments in its input and output format and shapes

 ## Experiments